-I gathered my most trusted associates, scholars and scientists alike, and left the knowledge district of the city before the war reached it.
-We took refuge in the basement of an abandoned Archives Warehouse in Onu-Metru since they had both ample hiding places and technology necessary to continue our study.
+I gathered my most trusted associates, scholars and scientists alike, and left Ko-Metru before the war reached it.
+We took refuge in the basement of an abandoned Archives warehouse in Onu-Metru, since they had both ample hiding places and technology necessary to continue our study.
 The other scholars could continue their work in silence underground, and I, an astronomer, would venture up every night to study the stars.

 We continued in this fashion for hundreds of years, but recently I discovered very disturbing news.
-We, astronomers, interpret the stars to get prophecies from Mata Nui himself.
-As the war raged on, prophecies grew fewer and fewer and stars began to disappear.
-While lapses in prophecies are to be expected, I have never seen stars disappear in so great a number so quickly.
-I voiced my concerns to my fellow Matoran, and they shared in my nervousness.
+We astronomers interpret the stars to get prophecies from Mata Nui himself - but as the war raged on, prophecies grew fewer and fewer and the stars themselves began to disappear.
+While lapses in prophecies are to be expected, I have never seen stars vanish in so great a number so quickly.
+I voiced my concerns to my fellow Matoran, and they shared in my worries.
 This continued until several nights ago, when the stars arranged to form one ominous prophecy, simply reading, “My Death.”

 I was mortified.
-The very Mata Nui we had worshipped and dedicated our lives to was dying?
+The Great Spirit that we had worshiped and dedicated our lives to was dying?
 Impossible.
 But yet I couldn’t deny the evidence before me.
-Either someone was interfering with the stars that made my livelihood or the Great Spirit was truly dying.
+Either someone was interfering with the stars that made my livelihood, or the Great Spirit was truly dying.
 Neither seemed to be a favorable option.

 Despite being the readers of the stars, we astronomers actually have very little control of what information we distribute.
 Prophecies are typically sent to the Turaga to interpret and share at their discretion, for better or worse.
-I decided not to share this prophecy.
-Funny, I finally understand what the Le-Matoran meant when they said ignorance is bliss.
+Obviously due to the conditions of the war, I couldn't have taken this prophecy to the Coliseum even if I wanted to.
+Funny - I finally understand what the Le-Matoran meant when they said ignorance is bliss.
 As I awaited our possible demise, a flash of white light and an unmistakably warm aura swept through the city.

-That night the stars were restored and sang of recovery.
+That night, the stars were restored and sang of recovery.
 I rejoiced on the inside, but I still had questions.
-Stars disappearing, messages of death, and above all, that flash of life, it didn’t make sense, but I had a theory.
+Stars disappearing, messages of death, and above all, that flash of light - it didn’t make sense, but I had a theory.
 The Great Spirit has been affected in some way.
-Either his prophecies had been corrupted or Mata Nui had fallen in grave danger.
-I figured that light was related in some way, it must be the final piece of the puzzle.
-I asked one of my scholars to calculate the source of the flash.
-He couldn’t give me a proper location, but he directed me south.
+Either his prophecies had been corrupted, or Mata Nui had fallen into grave danger.
+I figured that light was related in some way; it must be the final piece of the puzzle.
+I asked one of my fellow scholars to calculate the source of the flash.
+He couldn’t give me a proper location, but he directed me southward.

 I am not an adventurous type, but prophecies of death have a way of changing a person.
 A scholar like me, beginning a voyage to nowhere in particular?
 But this is the logical decision.
 I need to correct this problem.
-Either my duty to the Great Spirit is being threatened or worse, the Great Spirit himself is endangered.
-Once rebuilding was well underway, I hired a Ga-Matoran to take me south.
-I don’t know what happened, but want to make sure it never happens again.
+Either my duty to the Great Spirit is being threatened, or worse, the Great Spirit himself is endangered.
+Once the city's rebuilding was well-underway, I hired a Ga-Matoran to take me south.
+I don’t know what happened, but I want to make sure it never happens again.
 In the name of discovery, science and life itself, I, Elmarii, will discover the heart of this pestilence and do everything in my power to cut it off at its source.

 Entry 2: A Ruki Out of Water

-It has been weeks since my last entry, I have been rather busy.
+It has been weeks since my last entry; I have been rather busy.
 After leaving Metru Nui, I thought I may have hired the wrong Ga-Matoran.
-Marka, the sailor I hired, seems to be overly chatty and not at all respectful of my boundaries.
-After the first twenty hours of pestering me with questions of “why” and “what” she finally left me to my own vices.
+Marka seems to be overly chatty and not at all respectful of my boundaries.
+After the first twenty hours of pestering me with questions of “why” and “what”, she finally left me to my own vices.
 I’ve never left Metru Nui before, so I was content to take in my surroundings.
-To any other Matoran perhaps, the ocean may just look like a puddle, but I could see so much more.
-Each current and eddy told a story and the fish below reflected the daylight with various colors, each uniquely beautiful.
+To any other Matoran, perhaps, the ocean may just look like an exceptionally large puddle, but I could see so much more.
+Each current and eddy told a story, and the fish below reflected the daylight with various colors, each uniquely beautiful.

-At night I watched the stars as usual.
+At night, I watched the stars as usual.
 At Marka’s request, I tried to decipher them but found no meaning in the sky.
 When I told her, she laughed and told me how wrong I was.
-Imagine that, a Ga-Matoran sailor, telling me, one of the best astronomers in Ko-Metru, that I was wrong!
+Imagine that - a Ga-Matoran sailor, telling me, one of the best astronomers in Ko-Metru, that I was wrong!
 But much as I hate to admit it, she was right.
-She showed me how she could use the stars above to navigate.
+She showed me how she could use the stars above to navigate the seas.
 I suppose using the stars as a map is easier when they don’t tell you the future.

-Thankfully, I found a somewhat reliable source in the form of a “kook” Le-Matoran outside the village.
-He told me his name was Piruk and that he liked to keep some distance from the rest of the Matoran.
-He was mostly normal, with the exception of a habit he had; he’d start twiddling his fingers together when he got nervous, which happened quite often.
+Thankfully, I found a somewhat reliable source in the form of an odd Le-Matoran outside the village.
+He told me his name was Piruk and that he liked to keep some distance from the others.
+He was mostly normal, with the exception of an odd habit he had; he’d start twiddling his fingers together when he got nervous, which happened quite often.
 He was an expert at gathering information, which he was reluctant to share with me.
-I eventually got him to warm up to me with no small amount of coaxing and a promise that I not ask how he got this information.
+I eventually got him to warm up to me with no small amount of coaxing and a promise that I not ask how he had learned this.

-He told me of a group of Toa who had ventured to the Southern Continent in search of something powerful, unfortunately, he didn’t know what.
-He had a suspicion however that it had something to do with the “Idol of the Great Spirit” that the locals kept going on about.
-He also confirmed the flash did come from the Southern Continent and seemed to originate from the ground.
+He told me of a group of Toa who had ventured to the Southern Continent in search of something powerful - unfortunately, he didn’t know what.
+He had a suspicion, however, that it had something to do with the so-called “Idol of the Great Spirit” that the locals kept going on about.
+He also confirmed the flash did come from the Southern Continent, and seemed to originate from belowground.
 Other than this, Piruk did not know anything else about the light.
 I must stress that I hate only working with one source, but unfortunately, I don’t have any other choice.
-I don’t particularly trust the matoran here.
-I asked for more information about the idol, but he knew nothing about it, other than that I would certainly be dead if I attempted to see it myself.
-He encouraged I go west, the direction he remembered the Toa coming from.
+I don’t particularly trust the Matoran here.
+I asked for more information about the "idol", but he knew nothing about it, other than that I would certainly be dead if I attempted to see it myself.
+He encouraged me to go west, the direction he remembered the Toa coming from.
 For lack of a better option, I’ve since constructed a raft out of some nearby trees, which float surprisingly well, and am preparing to set sail tomorrow.
 I will be happy to leave this place behind me and (hopefully) never return.

 I’ve been rather busy for the last few weeks, so I have much to write about.
-My trusty raft worked quite nicely I’m pleased to say, I sailed west as instructed, and the trip was quite uneventful, just the way I like it.
-It felt strange, spending this much time away from any company, but it gave me some time alone with my thoughts.
-I’m sure if I had spoken with myself from before the Civil War, past me wouldn’t believe a word I said.
+My trusty raft worked quite nicely, I’m pleased to say.
+I sailed west as instructed, and the trip was quite uneventful - just the way I like it.
+It felt strange spending this much time away from any company, but it gave me some time alone with my thoughts.
+I’m sure if I had spoken with myself from before the Civil War, my past self wouldn’t have believed a word I said.
 I suppose not all future is told in the stars.

-I sailed past several islands, the first of which looked uninhabited, and frankly, not the kind of place I would find any information on the Great Spirit.
+I sailed past several islands, the first of which looked uninhabited, and frankly not the kind of place I would find any information on the Great Spirit.
 I got a bad feeling about that island and had no doubt I wouldn’t want to meet whatever was causing it.
-Note to self, perhaps inform some Toa about my suspicions upon first chance.
+Note to self: perhaps inform some Toa about my suspicions upon first chance.
 The next island was far more inviting: the island of Versuva.
 Never in my wildest dreams had I imagined such a place of study.
-They take great pride in their libraries, which are almost as expansive as Metru Nui’s own archives, but not nearly as dangerous.
-I could spend millennia on there, reading anything from Ruki diets to advanced biomechanics, but I was in a rush, and only learned what was absolutely necessary.
+They take great pride in their libraries, which are even more expansive as Metru Nui’s own Archives, but not nearly as dangerous.
+I could have spent millennia there, reading about anything from Ruki diets to advanced biomechanics, but I was in a rush and only focused on what was absolutely necessary.

-I spent a week collecting all the information I could on the Great Spirit, only to find most of the books contradictory, if not complete nonsense.
-Mostly conspiracy theories and philosophy.
-Nothing factual at all.
-It seems most Matoran are content not knowing more.
-There were, however, several recurring items.
-Metru Nui itself was directly linked to Mata Nui’s well-being, which of course made sense considering recent events, and that if Mata Nui was mortal, then he must have been created.
+I spent a week collecting all the information I could on the Great Spirit, only to find most of the records contradictory, if not completely nonsensical.
+Mostly conspiracy theories and philosophy, nothing factual at all.
+It seems most Matoran are content not knowing more about the exact nature of the Great Spirit.
+There were, however, several recurring points.
+Metru Nui itself is somehow directly linked to Mata Nui’s wellbeing - which of course made sense considering recent events - and that if Mata Nui was mortal, then he must have been created that way by the Great Beings.
 At this point, my head started to hurt.
 We Ko-Matoran leave philosophy to the Ga-Matoran, simply because it’s a logical nightmare.
 I didn’t want to think about the implications of what I read, lest I dive too deep into the stone rat nest that was the origin and meaning of life.

 So the information I have gathered at this point is thus:

-Mata Nui’s health is likely linked to Metru Nui, whether it be residents or the city itself is unclear.
+Mata Nui’s health is likely linked in some way to Metru Nui, though whether through its residents or the city itself is unclear.

-A flash of light originating from the Southern Continent occurred at the moment the Great Spirit’s health was restored, possibly making it responsible.
+A flash of light originating from the Southern Continent occurred at the moment the Great Spirit’s health was restored, possibly making something in that responsible.

 Entry 4: life is meaningless

 We were always taught by the Turaga that we served a purpose, that we were helping the Great Spirit Mata Nui by doing our work.
 What a nice, convenient lie that was.
 In fact, Mata Nui himself?
 A lie.
 The Turaga?
 A lie.
 Everything I know is a lie.
 EVERYTHING I KNOW IS A LIE.
 We aren’t important.
-We’re all just pieces to a larger machine.
-WE ARE A MACHINE.
-I’m insignificant, if I leave, and never come back, who will notice?
+We’re all just pieces in something larger.
+WE ARE REPLACEABLE.
+I’m insignificant - if I leave and never come back, who will notice?
 Not the universe.
 Not them.
 Oh yeah, them!
 Who said they could play god?
-Why give their machine life?
+Why give their creation life?
 WHAT could become of US when our job is COMPLETE?
 We are scrap.
 Our world is scrap.